kbooten/kbooten.github.io/index.md

 * [Essay on/with/against computational sentiment analysis in TENTACULAR \#4](https://www.tentacularmag.com/issue-4a/kyle-booten){target="_blank"}

+* Essay on the algorithmic mediation of writing and the concept of care, forthcoming in electronic book review

 * Essay on creative Turing Tests, with Dan Rockmore, forthcoming in electronic book review